PyTorch Beginner's Tutorial (4) - Sentiment Analysis of Text Using LSTM

 ```

-b'__label__2 Stuning even for the non-gamer: This sound track was beautiful!
+``` b'__label__2 Stuning even for the non-gamer: This sound track was beautiful!
 It paints the senery in your mind so well I would recomend it even to people who hate vid. game music!
 I have played the game Chrono Cross but out of all of the games I have ever played it has the best music!
 It backs away from crude keyboarding and takes a fresher step with grate guitars and soulful orchestras.
-It would impress anyone who cares to listen! ^_^\n'
+It would impress anyone who cares to listen! ^_^\n' ```

 As shown, each data entry consists of two parts: Label and Data.
 Here:

-• __label__2 represents a positive review, which we will encode as 1.
+__label__1represents a negative review, which we will encode as 0.__label__2represents a positive review, which we will encode as 1.

 Due to the large dataset size, we'll use only 1 million records for training.
 The dataset will be split into an 80:20 ratio for training and testing.